How to Select Your Fractional CMO

-When developing strategies for market positioning, mid-market CEOs will do well to solicit executive management consultants or top marketing consulting firms, rather than a marketing agency or advertising firm.
+When developing strategies for market positioning, mid-market CEOs would do well to solicit executive management consultants or top marketing consulting firms, rather than a marketing agency or advertising firm.
 Solid work up front will ensure both effective and efficient go-to-market planning and execution.
-An alternative to strategic consulting firms is the use of fractional or part-time executives.
-For more information on this fast growing and cost-effective alternative to expensive full-time executives, see this article on Executives-as-a-Service (Eaas).
+An alternative to strategic consulting firms is the use of fractional or part-time marketing executives.
+For more information on this fast growing and cost-effective alternative, see this article on Executives-as-a-Service (Eaas).